Q: Can I participate in NROTC at Yale if I am a student at Yale, but do not have a NROTC scholarship?

 Q: Does acceptance by the NROTC program ensure that I will be able to attend Yale?

 A: No. Yale admissions are a separate process from NROTC admissions.
 In order to join Yale NROTC, students must apply and gain admittance through the normal admissions process at Yale.
 That said, being accepted by NROTC admissions is one more accomplishment to place in your Yale application package.
 If you receive an NROTC scholarship after you send in your Yale application, we can help ensure that the Yale admissions office knows that you have a NROTC scholarship.

 Q: I was awarded a scholarship at a different NROTC unit.
 Can I transfer the scholarship to Yale?

 A: Probably.
 When you apply for a NROTC scholarship, you list your top five schools.
 If you receive an NROTC scholarship, but are not accepted to any of your top five schools, the NROTC admissions office can help you change your school choice in an effort to use your scholarship at a different school.

 Q: Are Naval ROTC and Marine Corps ROTC separate programs at Yale?

-A: No. The Yale NROTC unit Marine Corps and Navy students.
+A: No. The Yale NROTC unit consists of Marine Corps and Navy students.
 They are integrated into the same unit, take many of the same Naval Science classes, participate in extracurricular military activities together, and during the summer attend many of the same training cruises.
-There are some differences—-please call or email us for more details.
+There are some differences so please call or email us for more details.